Spent too much this holiday season? You’re not alone

 If you fell for steep seasonal discounts on items you weren’t planning to buy, reconsider your impulse purchases from the past month that are still protected by a return policy.

-“Everybody gets caught up in the moment,” Hancock says.
+“Everybody gets caught up in the moment,” says Hancock.
 “Whether it be something that we use once a year or it was just kind of funny this year or if you buy extra stuff because you just got caught in the moment, sit back and re-evaluate.”

 It may not be the most exciting use of your holiday gifts, but you can also make a dent in holiday debt by building certain gifts you received into your new budget where they’re applicable.
 Gift cards and food gifts can help you save on discretionary spending, and cash gifts are a great way to instantly pay down some debt.

-Another option: “Taking on extra income is a great way to supercharge both debt paydown and additional savings,” Lommen says.
-Consider a part-time side hustle to cushion your budget.
+Another option: Consider a side hustle to cushion your budget.
+“Taking on extra income is a great way to supercharge both debt paydown and additional savings,” says Lommen.

 4. Start planning ahead